-St. Gregory is able to concisely explain the paradox of the Trinity and the attributes given to each Person in the Trinity.
-We cannot distinguish between the Persons of the Trinity other than that the Father is unbegotten, the Son is begotten by the Father (St. John 3:16, 18; St. John 1:14, 18; I John 4:9), and the Holy Spirit proceeds from the Father (St. John 15:26).
-The Holy Spirit takes His essence from the Son (Silent prayer at invocation of Holy Spirit during Holy Qurbana, text of St. Mathai Royo).
-There are not three Gods, but only One.
-However, there are several attributes that apply equally to all Persons in the Trinity.
-The Father, Son, and Holy Spirit are all eternal, selfexistent, uncreated, undivided, glorious, holy, of one essence and nature with each other, and divine.
-There is One Divine Will and Energy between the Three Persons.
-All Three Persons act with the same Divine Will.
-St. Gregory also notes that we have to suspend our concept of time because the Father, Son, and Holy Spirit preceded and transcended time.
-No Person in the Trinity has a beginning nor end; God is outside of time.
+St. Gregory of Nazianzus provides a clear explanation of the Trinity, emphasizing that while we recognise three Persons-Father, Son, and Holy Spirit-there is only one God.
+Each Person in the Trinity has unique attributes: the Father is unbegotten, the Son is begotten by the Father (St. John 3:16, 18; St. John 1:14, 18; I John 4:9), and the Holy Spirit proceeds from the Father (St. John 15:26).
+Importantly, the Holy Spirit also takes His essence from the Son.
+Despite these distinctions, all three Persons share essential qualities; they are eternal, self-existent, uncreated, divine, undivided, and of one essence and nature.
+There is a single Divine Will and Energy that unite them, meaning they act together in harmony.
+St. Gregory reminds us that our understanding of time must be set aside because the Father, Son, and Holy Spirit exist outside of time and do not possess a beginning or an end.
+Thus, God transcends temporal constraints, highlighting the profound nature of the Trinity.